Redact elements by ID

 <LRRedact>

-componentA simple way to redact a section of your application without changing the attributes of the redaction target is to use the <LRRedact>
+componentA simple way to redact a section of your application without changing the attributes of the target component is to wrap the element with the <LRRedact>

 component.